nauarchus/CATnaPS/README.md

 ## Data sources

-The main data source for this repository is my AGDTiny repository, with the main difference being that AGDTiny uses the standard AGDT morphological tags, rather than the simpler, more compressed CATSS/BGM morphological tags.
+The main data source for this repository is my AGDTmini repository, with the main difference being that AGDTmini uses the standard AGDT morphological tags, rather than the simpler, more compressed CATSS/BGM morphological tags.

-The AGDTiny repository, in turn, is derived largely from version 0.2.0 of the [Opera Graeca Adnotata](https://doi.org/10.5281/zenodo.14206061), curated by Giuseppe Celano at the University of Leipzig, archived at on 2024-11-24, and distributed under a CC BY-SA 4.0 license allowing for Sharealike reuse.
+The AGDTmini repository, in turn, is derived largely from version 0.2.0 of the [Opera Graeca Adnotata](https://doi.org/10.5281/zenodo.14206061), curated by Giuseppe Celano at the University of Leipzig, archived at on 2024-11-24, and distributed under a CC BY-SA 4.0 license allowing for Sharealike reuse.

 Additional works will likely be added from the GLAUx corpus if they are 1) not present in OGA and 2) have licenses sufficiently permissive to allow for reuse.